 1N tests for interaction effects between left hand 2D:4D and treatment binary

-We find no significant relationships between RMET scores and 2D:4D or interactions with T treatment (see Table S4a).
+We find no significant relationships between RMET scores and 2D:4D or interactions with testosterone treatment (see Table S4a).

 Experiment 2.
 We estimate several regression models with the total RMET scores (morning + afternoon) as the DV and levels, and 2D:4D and controls as IVs for both studies: